-5.95 As no allocated housing site is located more than 2,000m from all services/a town centre, no sites were identified to have potential negative effects.
-All employment sites were identified to have no effect in relation to this objective.
-Therefore, no mitigation is proposed with regards to SA objective 4.
+- 5.108As no allocated housing site is located more than 2,000m from all services/a town centre, no sites were identified to have potential negative effects.
+All employment sites were identified to have no effect in relation to this objective. - 5.109However, one Gypsy and Traveller site (Land at North Blyth) is expected to have minor negative effects as it is over 2km from the services and facilities considered for this objective.
+Given the small size of the site, it is not likely to be possible to provide new services and facilities on-site, therefore BDC should work to ensure that services and facilities are easily accessible from this site via sustainable transport links.